pluralsh/documentation/pages/plural-features/workbenches/configuration.md

 Before creating a workbench you need:

-* A Plural project to scope the workbench to.
-If you have not created one yet, see [Projects and multi-tenancy](../projects-and-multi-tenancy/index.md).
 * Any external tools (Datadog, Prometheus, GitHub, Slack, etc.) configured in **Workbenches → Integrations**.
 Tools can be added later, but it is easiest to have them ready before creating the workbench.
 See [Workbench tools](./tools).
 * If you plan to enable the coding agent, an `AgentRuntime` resource deployed to your management cluster.
 See [Configure an AgentRuntime](../plural-ai/ai-agent/configure-agent.md).